A Low-rank Approximation for MDPs via Moment Coupling: Introduction

-These are collapsed "statistics" of the full transition matrix.
-Implicit in these definitions is our focus on chains where there is a natural notion of physical distance and it is most useful to fix attention to state spaces of the form $\mathbb{Z}^d \cap \times_{i=1}^d [\ell_i,u_i]$.
+The lower-rank {\em sister chain} is a ``non-identical twin'' of the original chain coupled to it through the local-transition first and second moments: These are collapsed statistics of the full transition matrix.
+Implicit in these definitions is our focus on chains where there is a natural notion of physical distance; we fix attention to state spaces of the form $\mathbb{Z}^d \cap \times_{i=1}^d [\ell_i,u_i]$.

-The premise that coupling two chains via their moments should produce small approximation gaps is grounded in recent work \cite{braverman2018taylor} that connects the Taylor expansion of value functions to nearly optimal policies.\footnote{That work itself is closely related to the vast literature on diffusion approximations; see \S \ref{sec:lit}.} While the math that supports this statement is non-trivial, the intuition is rather simple.
-Fix a chain $(X_t,~t=1,2,...)$ on $\mathbb{Z}^d$ with transition probability $P$, and consider the infinite horizon $\alpha$-discounted reward The value $V$ solves the fixed point equation $V(x)= c(x)+ \alpha PV(x),$ which we re-write as If we pretend that $V$ has a continuously thrice differentiable extension to the reals $\mathbb{R}^d$, then where the remainder depends on the third derivative of the continuous extension.
-At least intuitively, the fixed-point equation translates to the solution of a partial differential equation.
+The premise that coupling two chains via their moments should produce small approximation gaps is grounded in recent work \cite{braverman2018taylor} that connects the Taylor expansion of value function to nearly optimal policies.
+While the math that supports this statement is non-trivial, the intuition is rather simple.
+Let $(X_t,~t=1,2,...)$ be a chain $\mathbb{Z}^d$ with transition probability matrix $P$, and consider the infinite horizon $\alpha$-discounted reward The value $V$ solves the fixed point equation $V(x)= c(x)+ \alpha PV(x),$ which we re-write as If we pretend that $V$ has a continuously thrice differentiable extension to the reals $\mathbb{R}^d$, then where the remainder depends on the third derivative of the continuous extension.
+At least intuitively, the fixed-point equation translates to the solution of the partial differential equation

 We {\em do not} advocate using this PDE as a computational alternative but, rather, as a link (a ``coupling'') between the chain $P$ and a more tractable one.
-Put simply, if we construct a chain $\wtilde{P}$ on $\mathbb{Z}^d$ with the same local moment functions $\mu(\cdot)$ and $\sigma^2(\cdot)$ it, too, would induce the same PDE.
+Put simply, any chain $\wtilde{P}$ on $\mathbb{Z}^d$ with the same local moment functions $\mu(\cdot)$ and $\sigma^2(\cdot)$, too, would induce the same PDE.
 To the extent that the quality of the PDE as an approximation depends only on those moments (as functions over the state space), we have a mechanism to bound the gap between the value of the two chains.
 Among all sister chains, we want one that is tractable in terms of value-function computation.